napatech/dpdk/ntacc_readme.md

 All rte_flow filters added in same rte_flow_create will be and’ed together.
 To create filters that are or’ed together, call rte_flow_create for each filter.

-## Limited filter resources <a name="resources"></a>
+## Limited Filter Resources <a name="resources"></a>

-The Napatech adapter and driver has a limited number of filter resources when using the generic rte_flow filter.
+The Napatech SmartNic and driver has a limited number of filter resources when using the generic rte_flow filter.
 In some cases, a filter cannot be created.
 In these cases, it will be necessary to simplify the filter.

-## Filter creation example <a name="Filtercreationexample"></a>
+## Filter Creation Example <a name="Filtercreationexample"></a>
-The following example creates a 5tuple IPv4/TCP filter.
+The following example creates a 5-tuple IPv4/TCP filter.
 If `nbQueues > 1` RSS/Hashing is made to the number of queues using hash function `ETH_RSS_IPV4`.
 Symmetric hashing is enabled.
 Packets are marked with 12.
 ```C++
 static struct rte_flow *SetupFilter(uint8_t portid, uint8_t nbQueues)
 {